leannenorthrop/leannenorthrop.github.io/_posts/2016-01-04-docker-on-arm-arch-linux.md

 <pre><code class="bash hljs">curl -L <span class="hljs-string">'https://github.com/armhf-docker-library/binaries/blob/master/docker-1.9.1?raw=true'</span> | sudo tee /usr/bin/docker &gt;/dev/null &amp;&amp; sudo chmod +x /usr/bin/docker</code></pre>

-This works a treat and now running `docker images` and other commands work nicely.
+After rebooting this works a treat and now running `docker images` and other commands work nicely.

 Next up was trying to run my first image.
 This too threw up errors and another day of trying to get to the bottom of things.
 I eventually found [this post](http://archlinuxarm.org/forum/viewtopic.php?t=9337&p=48702) and [this bug report](https://github.com/docker/docker/issues/16256) which indicated the latest systemd version was causing an issue with cgroups.
 The magic fix in this case was to use Docker's `--exec-opt` to set the cgroupdriver e.g.: